 - Journey Time: The journey by bus from Udon Thani to Sakon Nakhon is scheduled to take 2 hours 10 minutes on the Phet Prasert bus service.

 - Bus Departure Point: Phet Praset bus services depart from in front of CentralPlaza Shopping Mall, which is 750 metres walking distance from Udon Thani Railway Station.

 - Bus Arrival Point in Sakhon Nakhon: Bus services terminate at Sakhon Nakhon Bus and Coach Station off the Rat Phatthana Road.

 - Express Bus: Two deck bus with a WC on board and a snack including in the price.

 Buy Tickets from Udon Thani to Sakon Nakhon

 Use the Search Box below to book your tickets from Udon Thani to Sakon Nakhon.

 Children under the age of 3 travel for free if they share a seat with an adult.

 Udon Thani Bus Stop

-- Phet Praset bus services depart from this point in front of CentralPlaza Udon Thani.
+- Phet Praset bus services depart from in front of CentralPlaza Udon Thani.